activitree/meteor-push/README.md

 * cordova-android 6.4.0, cordova-android 7.1.4
 * node-apn 2.2.0
 * firebase-admin 7.2.0
-* phonegap-plugin-push 2.1.2, phonegap-plugin-push 2.2.3
-* cordova-plugin-device 2.0.2

 ## To do
-* At the time of this input, raix:eventstate@0.0.4 is expected to have an update.
-Raix is pending a push to Atmosphere.
 * Add notifications for browser.
 This module has been completely removed when this package was born out of RAIX:Push.
 So ... need to put back browser notifications.
 Also check the compatibility/integration with PWA workers.
 * Review code quality and logic.
 The author (myself) is not an expert but ... working on it.
 * Add testing.